HRIM203 Menu Planning/Costing/Design

 - Demonstrate the ability to document direct and indirect costs related to the design and pricing;

 - Understand accurate menu-writing guidelines and evaluate menus for success.

 - Introduction and Overview of the Foodservice Industry

 - The Liquor Menu

 - The Use of Computers in Menu Planning

 - Finances in Menu Planning

-Reference, Resource, or Learning Materials to be used by Students:See course outline for required textbook.
+Reference, Resource, or Learning Materials to be used by Student:See course syllabus for required textbook.